dconover/clouded/README.md

 # clouded

-a repo of links, references, and notes to bring clarity to complex approaches to common organizational problems.
+a repo of experiments, links, references, and notes to bring clarity to complex approaches to common organizational problems.